Solution of the simple task: Begin3

 In this case the running leads to the following information in the status bar:

 "Invalid type is used for an input data item."
+Note that each type of errors is marked by different color.

 To input data correctly we should use the GetR procedure that